NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_config.rst

 Data from any model that has been published as part of CMIP6 (e.g., made available via `ESGF <https://esgf-node.llnl.gov/projects/cmip6/>`__) should follow this convention.

-* ``NCAR``: Variable names and units used in the default output of models developed at the `National Center for Atmospheric Research <https://ncar.ucar.edu>`__, such as `CAM <https://www.cesm.ucar.edu/models/cesm2/atmosphere/>`__ (all versions) and `CESM2 <https://www.cesm.ucar.edu/models/cesm2/>`__.
+* ``CESM``: Variable names and units used in the default output of models developed at the `National Center for Atmospheric Research <https://ncar.ucar.edu>`__, such as `CAM <https://www.cesm.ucar.edu/models/cesm2/atmosphere/>`__ (all versions) and `CESM2 <https://www.cesm.ucar.edu/models/cesm2/>`__.